escuccim/mammography-models/ReadMe.md

 This could be very useful for radiologists, allowing them to screen out scans which are either definitely negative or definitely positive and allowing them to focus on the more ambiguous scans.

+## Conclusion
+We have demonstrated that Convolutional Neural Networks can be trained to determine whether a section of a mammogram contains an abnormality with recall of 95%, substantially above human performance.
+Adjusting the decision threshold would further improve the recall.
+These methods could be used to pre-screen mammograms allowing radiologists to focus on scans which are likely to contain abnormalities.

+Future work would include creating a system which would take a full scan as input, segment it and analyse each segment to return a result for an entire mammogram.
+Levy et al [1] have already shown that ConvNets can be used to classify abnormal ROIs, those techniques can be combined with those described here to create a complete end-to-end system for analysing mammograms.

+## References
+[1]	D. Levy, A. Jain, Breast Mass Classification from Mammograms using Deep Convolutional Neural Networks, arXiv:1612.00542v1, 2016

+[2]	N. Dhungel, G. Carneiro, and A. P. Bradley.
+Automated mass detection in mammograms using cascaded deep learning and random forests.
+In Digital Image Computing: Techniques and Applications (DICTA), 2015 International Conference on, pages 1–8.
+IEEE, 2015.

+[3]	N.Dhungel, G.Carneiro, and A.P.Bradley.
+Deep learning and structured prediction for the segmentation of mass in mammograms.
+In International Conference on Medical Image Computing and Computer-Assisted Intervention, pages 605–612.
+Springer International Publishing, 2015.

+[4]	J.Arevalo, F.A.González, R.Ramos-Pollán,J.L.Oliveira,andM.A.G.Lopez.
+Representation learning for mammography mass lesion classiﬁcation with convolutional neural networks.
+Computer methods and programs in biomedicine, 127:248–257, 2016.

+[5]	Dua, D. and Karra Taniskidou, E. (2017).
+UCI Machine Learning Repository [http://archive.ics.uci.edu/ml].
+Irvine, CA: University of California, School of Information and Computer Science.

+[6]	The Digital Database for Screening Mammography, Michael Heath, Kevin Bowyer, Daniel Kopans, Richard Moore and W. Philip Kegelmeyer, in Proceedings of the Fifth International Workshop on Digital Mammography, M.J.
+Yaffe, ed., 212-218, Medical Physics Publishing, 2001.
+ISBN 1-930524-00-5.

+[7]	Current status of the Digital Database for Screening Mammography, Michael Heath, Kevin Bowyer, Daniel Kopans, W. Philip Kegelmeyer, Richard Moore, Kyong Chang, and S. Munish Kumaran, in Digital Mammography, 457-460, Kluwer Academic Publishers, 1998; Proceedings of the Fourth International Workshop on Digital Mammography.

+[8]	Rebecca Sawyer Lee, Francisco Gimenez, Assaf Hoogi , Daniel Rubin  (2016).
+Curated Breast Imaging Subset of DDSM.
+The Cancer Imaging Archive.

+[9]	Clark K, Vendt B, Smith K, Freymann J, Kirby J, Koppel P, Moore S, Phillips S, Maffitt D, Pringle M, Tarbox L, Prior F. The Cancer Imaging Archive (TCIA): Maintaining and Operating a Public Information Repository, Journal of Digital Imaging, Volume 26, Number 6, December, 2013, pp 1045-1057.

+[10]	O. L. Mangasarian and W. H. Wolberg: "Cancer diagnosis via linear programming", SIAM News, Volume 23, Number 5, September 1990, pp 1 & 18.

+[11]	William H. Wolberg and O.L.
+Mangasarian: "Multisurface method of pattern separation for medical diagnosis applied to breast cytology", Proceedings of the National Academy of Sciences, U.S.A., Volume 87, December 1990, pp 9193-9196.

+[12]	O. L. Mangasarian, R. Setiono, and W.H.
+Wolberg: "Pattern recognition via linear programming: Theory and application to medical diagnosis", in: "Large-scale numerical optimization", Thomas F. Coleman and YuyingLi, editors, SIAM Publications, Philadelphia 1990, pp 22-30.

+[13]	K. P. Bennett & O. L. Mangasarian: "Robust linear programming discrimination of two linearly inseparable sets", Optimization Methods and Software 1, 1992, 23-34 (Gordon & Breach Science Publishers).

+[14]	K. Simonyan, A. Zisserman, Very Deep Convolutional Networks for Large-Scale Image Recognition, arXiv:1409.1556, 2014

+[15]	S. Ioffe and C. Szegedy.
+Batch normalization: Accelerating deep network training by reducing internal covariate shift.
+In Proceedings of The 32nd International Conference on Machine Learning, pages 448–456, 2015

+[16]	C. Szegedy, W. Liu, Y. Jia, P. Sermanet, S. Reed, D. Anguelov, D. Erhan, V. Vanhoucke, and A. Rabinovich.
+Going deeper with convolutions.
+In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, pages 1–9, 2015.

+[17]	C. Szegedy, V. Vanhoucke, S. Ioffe, J. Shlens, and Z. Wojna.
+Rethinking the inception architecture for computer vision. arXiv preprint arXiv:1512.00567, 2015.

+[18]	C. Szegedy, S. Ioffe, V. Vanhoucke, Inception-v4, Inception-ResNet and the Impact of Residual Connections on Learning, arXiv:1602.07261v2, 2016

+[19]	K. He, X. Zhang, S. Ren, J. Sun, Deep Residual Learning for Image Recognition, arXiv:1512.03385, 2015